d-krupke/cpsat-primer/04_modelling.md

 truck_b = model.new_bool_var("truck_b")
 truck_c = model.new_bool_var("truck_c")

-# only rent one truck
+# Only rent one truck
 model.add_at_most_one([truck_a, truck_b, truck_c])

 # Depending on which truck is rented, the load value is limited